munificent/craftinginterpreters/book/classes.md

 That's basically it.
 Since we bind the `init()` method before we call it, it has access to `this` inside its body.
-That, along with the arguments passed to the class, is all you need to be able to set up the new instance however you desire.
+That, along with the arguments passed to the class, are all you need to be able to set up the new instance however you desire.

 ### Invoking init() directly